TheKeySpammer/chomsky-hierarchy/README.md

 # Chomsky-Hierarchy
 Usage:
-After downloading the project, int the root directory run.
+After downloading the project, in the root directory run.
 ```shell
 mvn package
 ```